junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 A health worker or anyone who gives out the book should make sure that people understand how to use the list of Contents, the Index, the Green Pages, and the Vocabulary.

 Take special care to give examples of how to look things up.
-Urge each person to carefully read the sections of the book that will help her understand what may be helpful to do, what could be harmful or dangerous, and when it is important to get help (see especially Chapters 1, 2, 6, and 8, and also the SIGNS OF DANGEROUS ILLNESS, p.
-42).
+Urge each person to carefully read the sections of the book that will help her understand what may be helpful to do, what could be harmful or dangerous, and when it is important to get help (see especially Chapters 1, 2, 6, and 8, and also the SIGNS OF DANGEROUS ILLNESS, [page 42](#page-42)).

 Point out how important it is to prevent sickness before it starts.

 Encourage people to pay special attention to Chapters 11 and 12, which deal with eating right (nutrition) and keeping clean (hygiene and sanitation).

 Also show and mark the pages that tell about the most common problems in your area.
-For example, you can mark the pages on diarrhea and be sure mothers with small children understand about ‘special drink’ (oral rehydration, p.
-152).
+For example, you can mark the pages on diarrhea and be sure mothers with small children understand about ‘special drink’ (oral rehydration, [page 152](#page-152)).

 Many problems and needs can be explained briefly.
 But the more time you spend with people discussing how to use the book or reading and using it together, the more everyone will get out of it.